 Not Compliant Fully Compliant

-a) ✓
+a) ✓ ✓

 b) ✓

-c) ✓
+c)

-Please use this space to explain the reason for non-compliance Please use this space if you wish to add anything to explain or expand on the ratings given above :-
+Please use this space if you wish to add anything to explain or expand on the ratings given above :-

 Representation

 - a) That all key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
 These include: - i) employing authorities (including non-scheme employers, e.g., admitted bodies); - ii) scheme members (including deferred and pensioner scheme members), - iii) independent professional observers, and - iv) expert advisors (on an ad-hoc basis).